Non-Normal Phase Transitions: A New Universality in Complex Systems

 where the force becomes a generalized force that can include a solenoidal term in its Hodge decomposition (a generalization of the Helmholtz decomposition to higher dimensions) \cite{zhou2012quasi,glotz2023}.
 The \emph{generalized force} $f(x)$ can be expressed as the sum of a conservative (\emph{longitudinal}) force derived from a scalar potential $\phi(x)$ and a non-conservative (\emph{transversal}) force derived from an anti-symmetric (anti-Hermitian in the complex case) matrix $\A(x)$

-where $\partial_j$ denotes the derivative according to the $j^{\text{th}}$-component of the state vector $\x$.
+where $\partial_j$ denotes the derivative with respect to the $j^{\text{th}}$-component of the state vector $\x$.
 In this case, the dynamics is said to be non-variational since it does not necessarily derive from a least action principle.

 Near a stable fixed point $\x_0$, the dynamics can be linearized

 where $\mathbf{J}_f(\x_0)$ is the Jacobian matrix of $\f(\x)$ at $\x_0$.
 Stability requires the real parts of all eigenvalues of $\mathbf{J}_f(\x_0)$ to be negative.